 Among other programs and partnerships at CCNY, the MSK Partnership is unique in that it focuses on medicine and it’s more than getting students excited about science.
 There is a focus on health and disease disparities, not just basic research.

 M’Niyah is a journalism major and psychology minor at CUNY Baruch College.
-In addition to writing for The RICC, she’s an editor and contributor for Baruch’s award-winning Dollars & Sense Magazine.
+In addition to writing for The RICC, she’s Managing Editor and contributor for Baruch’s award-winning Dollars & Sense Magazine.
 She writes for Baruch’s independent, student-run newspaper, The Ticker and has bylines in Daily Planet, a nonprofit news organization.